carlssonanton87/milestone-project-2/README.md

   Wrapped all DOM queries and event listeners inside a `DOMContentLoaded` handler and ensured `resultsContainer` is correctly selected.
 - **Status:**
   Fixed in commit `feat: Integrate Spoonacular API with real data and wrap code in DOMContentLoaded`.

+  ### API Constraints

+- **Daily Quota**
+  This app uses Spoonacular’s **free** tier, which is limited to **150 requests per 24-hour period**.
+Once you hit that limit, further calls will fail until the quota resets.

+- **Mitigation Strategies**
+  - We cache recipe summaries in `localStorage` so repeat visits don’t incur extra requests.
+  - In a production build you could add a lightweight server-side cache or upgrade to a paid Spoonacular plan to lift the daily limit.

 ---

 ## Development Process